 Though Mr. Miller is an avid reader on the subject it is practically infeasible for him to keep up with every nuance of each pontification that issues forth from the lips or pens of the building officials of the 88 or so municipalities in which he serves his clients.
 Much of this information is not readily accessible to the public, and perhaps purposely so.

 Building officials quite officiously refer to themselves as the “Authorities Having Jurisdiction”, or “AHJ”.
 Mr. Miller is not a municipal employee, a government official, or the authority having jurisdiction (AHJ).
 Mr. Miller considers his goals to be somewhat at odds with the goals of the AHJ’s.
-It is the AHJ’s responsibility to represent the municipality (corporation).
+It is the AHJ’s responsibility to represent and protect the interests of the municipality (corporation).
 It is Mr. Miller’s responsibility to represent his clients.

 The terms “autocrat”, “bureaucrat”, “AHJ”, “authority having jurisdiction”, “building official”, “chief building official”, “politically motivated”, “selective enforcer of the code”, “city employee”, “firmly attached to the city tit”, or “government worker”, have never nor shall ever be aptly applied to Mr. Miller.